-- 1 Members selected for an official Senior British Nations Cup Team will be entitled to wear a British Team iacket. - 2 The British Team jacket is navy blue with a red collar, piped white.
-These colours are registered with the FEI as the official British Team colours and therefore must not be re-produced. - 3 Only official British Team sponsor logos can be worn on the British Team jacket.
+- 1 Members selected for an official Senior British Nations Cup Team will be entitled to wear a British Team jacket. - 2 The British Team jacket is navy blue with a red collar, piped white.
+These colours are registered with the FEI as the official British Team colours and therefore must not be reproduced. - 3 Only official British Team sponsor logos can be worn on the British Team jacket.
 Individual rider sponsors logos are not permitted.

-International Shows CSI General
+International Shows CSI

+General

-- 1 International shows (CSIs) are conducted in accordance with FEI Statutes, General Regulations and Sport Rules (see www.horsesport.org). - 2 Applications to run international shows must be submitted to the International Office of British Showjumping by the 15 September of the year preceding the show.
-Application forms available from British Showjumping International Office.
+- 1 International shows (CSIs) are conducted in accordance with FEI Statutes, General Regulations and Sport Rules (see www.horsesport.org). - 2 Applications to run international shows must be submitted to the Performance Department of British Showjumping by 1 September or date identified by the office of the latest year preceding the show - for FEI 5 shows these must be received at minimum two years preceding the show.
+Application forms available from the British Showjumping Performance Department.